TrimAgency/bot-starter/README.md

 # TRIM SlackBot Starter

+A Node Server written in Typescript and designed to get you quickly building Slackbots with Botkit + the [Slack adapter](https://botkit.ai/docs/v4/platforms/slack.html).

 ## Prerequisites

 1. Set up A URL for the OAuth redirect you will need once your slack wprkspace and app are set up